walker76-school/sentiment-analysis/README.md

 These instructions will get a copy of the project up and running on your local machine

-### Prerequisites
+### NLTK Prerequisites

-Before installing this library you'll want to make sure you have NLTK downloaded
+Before installing this project you'll want to make sure you have NLTK downloaded

 ```
 > pip install nltk